DataDog/datadog-ci/src/commands/synthetics/README.md

 export DATADOG_SUBDOMAIN="myorg"
 ```

 You can use the `DATADOG_SYNTHETICS_LOCATIONS` to override the locations where your tests run.
 Locations should be separated with `;`.
-Note that the configuration of the test will always the precedent over others overrides.
+Note that the configuration in test files takes precedence over others overrides.

 ```bash
 export DATADOG_SYNTHETICS_LOCATIONS="aws:us-east-1;aws:us-east-2"